erice04/spicebush/README.md

 ---

-Built from a Yale School of the Environment field study on spicebush morphology, conducted with Professor Queenborough.
+Built from a Yale School of the Environment field study on spicebush morphology between March 2025 - August 2025.